-The Department of Environmental Quality believes that in terms of steady flux of water, the GCL is equivalent to two feet of compacted clay liner (CCL) at 1 X 10E-7 cm/sec permeability.
+The Department of Environment and Energy believes that in terms of steady flux of water, the GCL is equivalent to two feet of compacted clay liner (CCL) at 1 X 10E-7 cm/sec permeability.
 Therefore, an alternate liner design demonstration is not required when a GCL is substituted for the permeability requirement of the CCL component of a composite liner design.
 Two feet of the compacted base must support the GCL.

 Performance data should be provided on material properties and/or studies showing each material’s performance, including all physical properties of the material necessary to evaluate its suitability for the site specific use.
 Examples include:

 - Bearing capacity of the material and any design features to prevent failure of the material under load.